Alejogb1/job-board/blog-data/how-do-i-create-a-form-for-a-hasmany-through-association-in-rails-61-involving-three-tables.md

 id: "how-do-i-create-a-form-for-a-hasmany-through-association-in-rails-61-involving-three-tables"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I’ve certainly been down this road before, and it’s a common scenario when you’re dealing with relational databases in Rails, especially when introducing that `has_many :through` association.
 The trick is understanding how Rails handles nested attributes and then translating that into a workable form.

 Let's assume for a moment you’re building a system for a university and you have three tables.
 First, `students`.
 Second, `courses`.
 And third, an intermediary `enrollments` table that links students to courses, indicating which student is enrolled in which course.
 Here, `enrollments` is your joining table, crucial for the `has_many :through` relationship.